x64whoami/PaperFixes/README.md

     <code>optimizedTaskQueue</code> - Uses a faster queue implementation for scheduled tasks.
   </li>
   <li>
-    <code>pathingChunkCache</code> - Tracks the chunk an entity is moving through with a quick 1D cache.
+    <code>pathingChunkCache</code> - Tracks the chunk an entity is moving through with a faster 1-dimensional cache.
 Thanks to jellysquid3 and ruViolence.
   </li>
   <li>
     <code>pathNodeCache</code> - Saves pathing data so the same blocks aren’t recalculated repeatedly.
 Thanks to jellysquid3 and ruViolence.